 When she arrives on campus this August, she’ll be joined by students from other experiences, other disciplines, other fields, other generations, and other continents.
 Gigi, like some other students in the program, is taking advantage of the Flexible Learning format, which will allow her to pursue the degree while maintaining her career.
 This is one of the goals of the MA in Humanitarian & Disaster Leadership: to bring together a diverse group of students to prepare them to go out into a diverse world, addressing a diverse set of needs in a diversity of settings.
 As Gigi observed in the refugee camp in Greece, every area in the relief world is interconnected and any understanding of one role needs to understand the full context and work collaboratively with every other area.

 In many ways, Gigi is the definition of a “typical student” for this program.
 Whatever path they take to get there, the most valuable thing a student can bring to the program is a sense of the great need in the world and a curiosity to know more about how to faithfully respond to God’s unique movement in their life and to help bring relief to the most vulnerable.

 With classes available online or in a residential format, this new M.A. is the first ever to offer individuals an opportunity to learn about humanitarian and disaster preparation with a focus on faith-driven leadership.
-To learn more about the MA in Humanitarian & Disaster Leadership, and to apply for admission or connect with an admissions counselor, visit wheaton.edu/HDL.
+Learn more about the M.A. in Humanitarian & Disaster Leadership and apply for admission or connect with an admissions counselor.